rmoestl/C-3PO/README.md

 At the moment only installing from source is supported.
 Follow these steps

 - ensure a Java SE JDK 8 is installed on your computer
-- ensure Gradle 2.12 is installed on your computer
+- ensure Gradle (version 3.0, version 2.12 should be fine too) is installed on your computer
 - clone C-3PO's repository to your machine
 - in the repository's root directory call `gradle installDist`
 - add the directory **_build/install/C-3PO/bin_** to your **PATH**